-Judging by prewar press advertisements, sales of Lviv Brewery’s porter were sustained by the Christmas season – many ads appeared then – and its claimed health and restorative qualities.
+Judging by pre-war press advertisements, sales of Lviv Brewery’s porter were sustained by the Christmas season as many ads appeared then, as well as asserted health and restorative properties.

-The history of Lviv brewery is for another day except to say here, there was brewing onsite for much of the 1700s.
-In 1850 Prussian industrialist Robert Doms (1816-1893) constructed a modern facility, which was progressively improved.
+The history of Lviv Brewery is for another day except to say, there was brewing onsite for much of the 1700s.
+In 1850 the Prussian industrialist Robert Doms (1816-1893) constructed a modern brewery, which was progressively improved.

 Iro Lilienfeld acquired the brewery in 1883.
-It became the joint stock company LTAB in 1897, merging with other breweries.
-LTAB expanded post-WW I, with a Jewish family, the Reitmanns, at the helm.
+It became joint stock company LTAB in 1897 and merged with other breweries.
+LTAB expanded after World War I with a Jewish family, Reitmann, at the helm.
 Invading Soviets in 1939 seized the brewery, then the Germans took it in mid-1941.

-After WW II it is Soviet again, called Kolos, until privatized in 1999.
-Carlsberg of Denmark acquired the brewery in 2008, renaming it Lviv Brewery.
+After World War II it is again Soviet, called Kolos, until privatized in 1999.
+Carlsberg of Denmark acquires the brewery in 2008, renaming it Lviv Brewery.

 In my previous post I linked to a 1924 ad for LATB’s Porter-Imperial.
 As typical of beer ads then, alcohol content is not stated.
 In the same Polish Beer Labels link, we see many labels for LTAB including a few for Porter-Imperial.

-I think likely the beer was between eight and nine percent abv, it is 8% per cent currently for example, as made at Lviv Brewery/Carlsberg.
+Likely this was between 8% and 9% percent abv; it is 8% per cent currently as made at Lviv Brewery/Carlsberg.

-He cites a Soviet brewing text of the period, the source seems unimpeachable.
+The article appeared in February 2018 in the site Profibeer: Beer Market Portal.
+Egorov cited a Soviet brewing text of the period, his source seems unimpeachable.
 What could explain the 1% difference?
-I think I may know, and return to this below.
+I think I may know, and will return to this below.

-Something interesting is, in a blogpost of February 6, 2019 on the history of porter advertising in Lviv, a Ukrainian blogger wrote that LATB released a new porter in April 1939.
+However, consider the following.
+In a blogpost dated February 6, 2019 dealing with the history of porter in Lviv, a Ukrainian blogger wrote that LATB released a new porter in April 1939.

-This is some five months before the Soviets took Lviv.
+April 1939 was about five months before the Soviets occupied Lviv.

-I certainly recommend his blog, there are many excellent articles in it, both historical and current.
-For example he has an interesting page documenting the period when the Reitmann family controlled LATB.
+I certainly recommend his blog, it has many excellent articles, with both historical and current focus.
+There is an interesting page on the period when the Reitmann family controlled LATB.

-The banner “The Art of Alexei Kosati” appears at top of the pages, but the name Dmytro Kosatiy also appears in the site, so one must be the author.
+The banner “The Art of Alexei Kosati” appears at top of the pages.
+The name Dmytro Kosatiy also appears in the site, so one of them must be the blog author.